 Finally, you should be communicating regularly with all members of your team (or at least getting their manager to do so).
 This is primarily to listen to feedback, as this will quickly highlight any problems you need to tackle.

 Refreeze the new status quo

 Once your changes have been deployed, measured, and tweaked according to feedback, you need to “refreeze” your new status quo.
 This is vital to any change management model – everything you’ve done is pointless if old habits resurface.

 Regular reviews need to be carried out to check that the new methods are being followed.
 Rewards should also be given to those who consistently keep to the new method, and those who make a large effort to support and uphold the changes.

 If you’ve listened to (and applied) feedback then this stage will be a little easier, since your employees will be more invested in the changes.
 They helped to shape them after all, so it’s natural that they would want them to succeed.

-Beyond that, any documented processes need to be checked and updated, and all of these checks upheld until the changes become habit.
-There’s no set amount of time until this happens, but as long as you keep measuring and reinforcing the new state of things, eventually the habit will be set in stone.
+Beyond that, any documented processes need to be checked and updated, and all of these checks upheld until the changes become a habit.
+There’s no set amount of time until this happens, but as long as you keep measuring and reinforcing the new state of things, eventually, the habit will be set in stone.

 Lewin’s change management model is fantastic for when your business needs to drastically change in order to succeed.
 It also excels at uncovering hidden mistakes which were taken for granted, since you have to analyze every aspect of whatever you’re changing.